loyada/typedpy/docs/stubs.rst

 (since version 2.15)

 Since currently Pycharm does not resolve annotations dynamically, Typedpy offers a way to create a Python Interface file (pyi file).
-There are two executables that you get with Typedpy:
+There are two executables included with Typedpy:

 1. create-stubs-for-dir - creates stubs for an entire directory recursively:
    Usage: